10 video apps to energize your classroom

 Video.
 I can’t think of anything hotter than using video in your classroom.
 Not just the ordinary documentary or short video.
 A trendy video!
 There are tools that can do much more with video than you probably know.

 In this blog post, I’ll show you some of these apps.
+Use them to make introduction videos, entertain students or create explainer videos.

 10 apps to implement video in your classroom